 - 2 cups rolled oats

 - 1 teaspoon baking powder

 - 1 teaspoon baking soda

-Starting with the wet ingredients first, layer everything into a blender or food processor, then add the melted coconut oil last.
-Blend on high until smooth, for about 20 seconds.
-A high speed blender is ideal for best results, but is not necessary.
+- Starting with the wet ingredients first, layer everything into a blender then add the melted coconut oil last.
+Blend on high until oats are broken down and smooth, about 20 seconds.
+A high speed blender is ideal for smoothest results, but is not necessary.

-Lightly grease a non-stick skillet and warm over medium-low heat.
+- Lightly grease a non-stick skillet and warm over medium-low heat.
 Pour the batter into the skillet and cook on each side, waiting until the edges are firm with small bubbles before flipping.
-Note that the batter will thicken the longer it sits so if you’re making one pancake at a time, you may need to use a spoon or scooper to get it out of the blender.
-Once it’s in the skillet, use the spoon to gently spread it out into a circle.
+Flip and cook opposite side until firm and golden brown.
 Serve warm with pure maple syrup and enjoy!